 The Canon EOS 600 camera is a mid-range digital SLR that adds angle adjustable LCD for flexible framing and high quality snaps

 Update: We got our hands on the 600D's successor.
-Find out what we made of it by reading our Canon 650D review
+Find out what we made of it by reading our Canon 650D review?we've>

 For amateurs wanting to achieve professional looking photos, and, increasingly, video, the digital SLR remains king.
 Canon's newest entry level DSLR comes after last year's equally accessible EOS 550D, which remains just below it in the EOS range.